zslajchrt/zslajchrt.github.io/_posts/2015-06-30-dci-and-morpheus.md

 [Morpheus](https://github.com/zslajchrt/morpheus) is a Scala extension that makes possible for an object to change its *shape* dynamically.
 Unsurprisingly, it can be used to implement a DCI application.

+You can consult or check out the source code of this example [here](https://github.com/zslajchrt/morpheus-tutor/tree/master/src/main/scala/org/cloudio/morpheus/dci).

 #### Modelling Data

 Let us begin with the data model.
 Actually, there is nothing specific to Morpheus.
 We are only required to model the entities as traits, not classes.